Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

+where we notationally distinguished the integrated tensor from the unintegrated one only by their arguments.
+The Jacobian

-arises from the manipulation of the delta functions, and the tilde sign indicates the removal of these from Eqs.~\eqref{eq:WmunuDIS}-\eqref{eq:WmunuRES}.
-The whole expression~\eqref{eq:Wmunu_j_kTsq} is then evaluated at $x = x_\text{ex}(\kTsq)$ and $k = k_\text{ex}^2(\kTsq)$, which are the solutions of the said delta functions and are explicitly given in Appendix~\ref{app:Delta_sol}.
-In Eq.~\eqref{eq:Jacobian_x_k2} we highlighted the role of the mass scales: beside the external proton mass $M^2$ and photon virtuality $Q^2$, the Jacobian depends on the quark's ``light-cone virtuality''
+arises from the manipulation of the delta functions, and the tilde sign over the hadronic tensor symbol indicates the removal of these from Eqs.~\eqref{eq:WmunuDIS}-\eqref{eq:WmunuRES}.
+The whole expression~\eqref{eq:Wmunu_j_kTsq} is then evaluated at $x = x_\text{ex}(\kTsq)$ and $k = k_\text{ex}^2(\kTsq)$, which are the solutions of the said delta functions and are explicitly derived in Appendix~\ref{app:Delta_sol}, see Eqs.~\eqref{eq:x_sol_ex}-\eqref{eq:k2_sol_ex}.

-of the struck quark.
-The name is justified by noticing that $k^-=v^2/(2k^+)$, so that $v^2$ quantifies how far the quark momentum is from the light-cone plus direction.
-As we will discuss, it is this scale, rather than the quark's virtuality $k^2$ alone, that controls the partonic kinematics in the diagram and determines the applicability of collinear factorization assumptions.
+In Eq.~\eqref{eq:Jacobian_x_k2} we have highlighted the role of the mass scales: beside the external proton mass $M^2$ and photon virtuality $Q^2$, the Jacobian also depends on the ``light-cone virtuality''